-Primary responsibility for complying with all legislation relevant to a company falls to the directors.
+In UK law, the primary responsibility for complying with all legislation relevant to a company falls to the directors.
 It is their duty to ensure that their company complies with the law.
 Now, more than ever before, access to professional advice and assistance can be of considerable benefit to company directors to ensure they comply with their statutory duties.

 Our long established Corporate Compliance team offers a wide range of support, often beyond simply the formalities of compliance.
-The team currently services over 800 companies and is led by a qualified chartered company secretary.

 - act in accordance with the company's constitution

 - avoid conflicts of interest and not accept benefits from third parties.